 Adjuvants may be used with Headline and Headline SC.
 Do not apply more than 24 fl oz/A per season.
+Headline has a max of 2 applications/season.

-PRIAXOR (fluxapyroxad + pyraclostrobin) Mode of action: 7, 11 (SDHI, QoI)
+PRIAXOR XEMIUM (fluxapyroxad + pyraclostrobin) Mode of action: 7, 11 (SDHI, QoI)

 Targeted diseases: Alternaria leaf spot (Alternaria spp.).